fsharp/fsharp.org/community/projects/index.md

 *  [Hopac](https://github.com/VesaKarvonen/Hopac) - Inspired by languages like Concurrent ML and Cilk, Hopac is a library for F# with the aim of making it easier to write efficient parallel, asynchronous and concurrent programs.

+*  [F# Parallel Sequences](http://fsprojects.github.io/FSharp.Collections.ParallelSeq/).
+This component provides F#-style API for parallel operations on sequences that are part of .NET 4.0 as System.Linq.ParallelEnumerable class.
+The API is akin to F# operations on sequences.

 <br />

 ### Community Projects: Distribution Tools